Characters/Pairings: Harry, Ron, and Hermione, with brief appearances by most of the other people you might expect.

 There is a long stretch of silence, and Harry idly lets his mind wander until he discovers, to his horror, that it is composing a tune for 'Toads and Troll Bogies.'
 He shakes his head, and the movement seems to alert Hermione.

 "Oh!
 Did you want to go the rest of the way up?"
 She asks.
 "I'm sure we'll have to go back soon.
 I've seen the cake Harry it looks really good, you don't want to miss it.
-I mean, we can, obviously, if you do
+I mean, we can, obviously, if you do want to--"

 "No," Harry says, finding he doesn't want anything quite so much as to recapture the silence from moments before, the silence that came of lying next to his two best friends and composing hopelessly awful ballads.